 Recipient of the Marian Library Medal, A Woman Clothed with the Sun has been critically acclaimed as the one book on Our Lady that should be read by everyone.

 JOHN J. DELANEY, the former director of Doubleday Religious Publishing and founder of Image Books, was an active figure in the world of religious publishing for more than forty years.
-He also authored A Woman Clothed with the Sun, and… More about John J. Delaney
+He also authored A Woman Clothed with the Sun, and translated The Practice… More about John J. Delaney